- Stay Focused On the Customer Experience

 When reviewing your accounts, you’re likely to find the majority of your profits (around 80%) come from a select handful of customers (around 20% of the clients in your portfolio).

-As a business opportunity, those are the customers you should start pursuing partnerships with since they’re already the obvious choice in terms of total spending, existing relationships and potential long-term profitability.
+As a business opportunity, those are the customers you should start pursuing partnerships with since they’re already the obvious choice in terms of total spending, existing relationships, and potential long-term profitability.

-While you shouldn’t drop other revenue opportunities, you may find that creating a strategic partnership with a major client quickly places you in a position where you’re too busy (and no longer need!) to spend time sending RFPs.
+While you shouldn’t drop other revenue opportunities, you may find that creating a strategic partnership with a major client quickly places you in a position where you’re too busy (and no longer needed!) to spend time sending RFPs.

 Integration Is Evolving

-A recent survey found that over half of security integrators saw volume stay the same or increase between 2019 and 2020, despite the pandemic and the global shutdown.
+A recent survey found that over half of security, integrators saw volume stay the same or increase between 2019 and 2020, despite the pandemic and the global shutdown.

 Even so, integrators also pointed to shrinking profit margins and stiff competition as major obstacles to growth and profitability.
-RMR is typically more profitable and helps smooth out the lumpy project sales cycle, keeping the lights on when project business slows.
+RMR is typically more profitable and helps smooth the lumpy project sales cycle, keeping the lights on when project business slows.